Universal scaling laws and density slope for dark matter haloes: Testing -4/3 law against rotation curves

-Figure \ref{fig:5} presents the variation of typical density $\rho_s$ with scale $r_s$ obtained from three sources of galaxy rotation curves.
-The four-thirds law (Eq. \eqref{eq:7}) is also plotted for comparison with coefficients $\beta_r=1.26$ and $\alpha_r=5.28$ obtained from these data.
-Clearly, dark matter halos obtained from rotation curves follow the four-thirds law across 6 order of size and density.
-Equivalently, the inner limiting density $\rho_h \propto r^{-4/3}$ for virialized halos with a vanishing radial flow is also confirmed by this plot using Eq. \eqref{eq:17}.
-Finally, this plot confirms the existence of a constant rate of cascade $\varepsilon_u$ below the largest scale $r_l$.
-Other relevant quantities (density, pressure, energy etc.) on scale $r_l$ are similarly determined by constants $\varepsilon_u$, $G$, and $u_0$ \citep{Xu:2022-The-origin-of-MOND-acceleratio}.
+In this work, we proposed a theory for the existence of such scaling laws.
+Dark matter haloes obtained from rotation curves follow the predicted four-thirds law across 6 orders in both size and density.
+Equivalently, the inner cuspy density $\rho_h \propto r^{-4/3}$ for virialized haloes with a vanishing radial flow is also confirmed by this plot or from Eq. \eqref{eq:17}.
+This plot also confirms the existence of a constant rate of cascade $\varepsilon_u$ below the largest halo scale $r_l$.
+Other relevant quantities (density, pressure, energy etc.) on scale $r_l$ are similarly determined by constants $\varepsilon_u$, $G$, and $u_0$ \cite{Xu:2022-The-origin-of-MOND-acceleratio}.

 Finally, we can choose the circular velocity at $r_s$ as the typical velocity $v_s=\sqrt{Gm_r(r_s)/r_s}$ such that $-\varepsilon_u=v_s^3/(\gamma_s r_s)$ (from Eq. \eqref{eq:7}).
 Figure \ref{fig:6} presents the rate of energy cascade $\varepsilon_u$ obtained from three sources of galaxy rotation curves with $\gamma_s = 6.83$.
-The dispersion in data might come from the spatial intermittence of energy cascade such that halos in different local environment may have slightly different $\varepsilon_u$ \citep[also see][]{Xu:2022-The-baryonic-to-halo-mass-rela}.
-Dwarf galaxies tends to have smaller $\varepsilon_u$ due to tidal stripping.
+The dispersion in data might come from the spatial intermittence of energy cascade such that haloes in different local environment may have slightly different $\varepsilon_u$.